WithoutHaste/BergeOutlineEditor/README.md

 See `test_files` directory for examples of the file format.

+## Using the GUI

+Shift+Enter = Insert a new section below this one

+Shift+Down = Move cursor to the section below this one

 ## Warnings

 Berge is built for small projects.
 It loads the entire text of the document at once, so a large document could cause it to run out of memory.